Saturday, February 21, 2015

 Meanwhile 18th starting Foyt was on the move and inherited the lead on lap 35 after leader Hartman retired with axle problems.
 On lap 45 Foyt caught the wall and this allowed Don White to take the lead.
 Foyt then pitted on lap 51 because of a mud splattered windshield and his 19 second pit stop put the Texan a lap down.

 Returning to the fray, Foyt would pass White with four laps to go, for what some thought was the lead.
 Foyt was actually given the white flag first and then the checkered flag first.
-Officials then realized there mistake and awarded the win to White, his 37th USAC stock car victory.
+Officials then realized their mistake and awarded the win to White, his 37th USAC stock car victory.

 “When they give you the white flag first, and then the checkered flag first, what else can you think except you have won the race?” said Foyt, after the race.

 Roger McCluskey (2) and Don White (3) battle early on during the USAC stock car feature at Knoxville on June 7, 1969.
-White would go on to win the controversial race while McKluskey would take fourth.
+White would go on to win the controversial race while McCluskey would take fourth.
 Photo courtesy of Vince Pepple

 Don White, one of many talented stock car drivers from Keokuk, Iowa, would be awarded the win aboard his ‘69 Dodge Charger, Foyt was second in his Ford Torino, Verlin Eaker was third in a ‘68 Dodge, Roger McCluskey fourth in a ‘69 Plymouth and Paul Feldner fifth in a ‘67 Ford.
-After the feature, Foyt beat Eaker in the trophy dash and as they were lining the cars up for the first heat the rains came and the balance of the program was called.
+After the feature, Foyt beat Eaker in the trophy dash and as they were lining the cars up for the first heat the rains came, and the balance of the program was called.
 One interesting comment was made by Roger McCluskey that day that modern Knoxville fans might find amusing.
 “I never saw so many people at a rodeo grounds before.”

-USAC’s second trip to Knoxville on June 6, 1970 can be summed up in one word.
+USAC’s second trip to Knoxville on June 6, 1970, can be summed up in one word.
 Keokuk.
 That’s because the first three drivers across the finish line were all products of Keokuk, Iowa.
 Only 16 cars made the call and when time trials were over Roger McCluskey had set fast time of 24.01 seconds.
 Heat races went to Ramo Stott and Lem Blankenship.

 Billy Reis jumped to the lead of the feature in his ‘69 Camaro and would pace the field for six laps before being passed by Ramo Stott who would lead the race for just four laps before Don White took command of the race in his ‘69 Dodge and led until lap 62 when local driver Earl Wagner took command.
 White would regain the lead on lap 62 and stay in front for the rest of the way picking up his second straight USAC win at Knoxville.